 Who uses an LMS?

-Nonprofits & associations - Nonprofits must train a massive amount of volunteers and run their organization on a fixed budget.
+Nonprofits & associations - Nonprofits and associations train massive amounts of volunteers and run their organizations on a fixed budget.
 An LMS helps associations leverage technology to do this and meet their numbers.
+It's also an ideal way for associations to deliver professional development courses to their members.

-Healthcare facilities - The LMS simplifies compliance management for the healthcare sector and enables the sharing of information seamlessly.
+Healthcare facilities - LMS software simplifies compliance management for the healthcare sector and enables seamless information sharing.

 Government agencies - Eliminate the wasting of critical budget funds and seamlessly share information to support efforts across various government groups.